Michael Moorcock: Biography

-Michael Moorcock was born in Mitcham, Surrey (now Greater London), in December 1939, and the landscape of London, particularly the area of Notting Hill Gate and Ladbroke Grove, is an important influence in some of his fiction (such as the Cornelius novels).
+Michael Moorcock was born in Mitcham, Surrey (now Greater London), in December 1939, and experienced the intensive bombing of war-time London as well as its ruined landscapes, while he wrote particularly about the area of Notting Hill Gate and Ladbroke Grove, an important influence in some of his fiction (such as the Cornelius novels).

 Moorcock has mentioned The Master Mind of Mars by Edgar Rice Burroughs, The Apple Cart by George Bernard Shaw and The Constable of St. Nicholas by Edwin Lester Arnold as the first three non-juvenile books that he read before beginning primary school.
 The first book he bought was a secondhand copy of The Pilgrim's Progress.

 Moorcock is the former husband of the writer Hilary Bailey, with whom he had three children: Sophie (b.
 1963), Katherine (b.
 1964), and Max (b.
 1972).
 Moorcock is also the former husband of Jill Riches, who later married Robert Calvert.
 She illustrated some of Moorcock's books, including covers, among them the dustjacket for the first edition of Gloriana (Allison and Busby, 1978).
 In 1983, Linda Steele became Moorcock's third wife.

-He was an early member of the Swordsmen and Sorcerers' Guild of America (SAGA), a loose-knit group of eight heroic fantasy authors founded in the 1960s and led by Lin Carter, selected by fantasy credentials alone.
+Without his knowledge he was made an early member of the Swordsmen and Sorcerers' Guild of America (SAGA), a loose-knit group of eight heroic fantasy authors founded in the 1960s and led by Lin Carter, selected by fantasy credentials alone.

 Moorcock is the subject of four book-length works, a monograph and an interview, by Colin Greenland.
 In 1983, Greenland published The Entropy Exhibition: Michael Moorcock and the British 'New Wave' in Science Fiction.
 He followed this with Michael Moorcock: Death is No Obstacle, a book-length series of interviews with Moorcock about the techniques in his writing, in 1992.
 Michael Moorcock: Law of Chaos by Jeff Gardiner and Michael Moorcock: Fiction, Fantasy and the World's Pain by Mark Scroggins were published more recently.

 In the 1990s, Moorcock moved to Texas in the United States.
 His wife Linda is American.
-He spends half of the year in Texas, the other half in Paris, France.
+He spends half of the year in Texas, and works the other half in Europe.